 TIME AND LOCATION

-University Student Center Theater (First floor), 9:00-11:00 am Welcome and Information Session; 11:00-Noon Confer with Transfer Coordinator; Noon-4:00 pm Meet with advisor, register for courses.
-NEW--->Spring 2014 Orientation will be held in the University Student Center in Ballroom C
+University Student Center Ballroom (Second floor), 9:00-11:00 am Welcome and Information Session; 11:00-Noon Confer with Transfer Coordinator; Noon-4:00 pm Meet with advisor, register for courses.

 WHAT TO BRING WITH YOU